 Joeri is one of the three owners of MENDO.
 Below a selection of his favorite books.

-This book is definitely my favorite of the moment.
+Even though it is not available at the moment, this book is definitely one of my all-time favorites.
 I love the photography and the mystic mood of the city the way it has been portrayed by Luca Campigotti.
 The lights, the atmosphere and the fact that the city appears to be abandoned, I like it.
-Sold book!
+Solid book!

 Bill Gold is the living legend.
 Like Clint Eastwood said: “The first image you have of many of your favorite films is probably a Bill Gold creation.”
 This book is very special, not only because it is one of the few limit editions on graphic design, but also because it features so many of the unseen works and sketches he has made for numerous classic blockbuster movies.
 To me, they are just pieces of art.
 And that’s what I love about this limited edition - it comes with six poster prints, and I actually have those hanging on my wall.

 Büro Destruct III

 Ask my colleagues they will state I’m still the intern, so they will be surprised to learn I’ve matured enough to speak about ‘fond memories’.
 Büro Destruct is one of those memories.
 It is the design agency that rocked back in the days when I was at the Willem de Kooning academy.
 Meanwhile things have changed and graphic design has evolved so much, Büro Destruct is no longer that one of a kind mind-blowing agency at the top, but still I anxiously await every one of their new publications.
 And I guess that will never change.